 On 31st January 2022 all the Governors of Newcomen Collett Foundation became Trustees of St Mary Newington Educational Foundation.
-Its corporate trustee, Southwark Charities, then resigned.
 St. Mary Newington Educational Foundation is constituted by a Charity Commission Scheme.
 The object of the Charity is to provide financial assistance to children in need in the former parish of St. Mary Newington.